JuliaSmoothOptimizers/JSOSuite.jl/docs/src/index.md

 ```
 The arguments are used to define the problem, see [Tutorial](@ref tutorial-section).

-It is also possible to define a `NLPModel` or a `JuMP` model represeting the problem, and then call `solve`:
+It is also possible to define an `NLPModel` or a `JuMP` model representing the problem, and then call `solve`:
 ```
 output = solve(nlpmodel; kwargs...)
 ```